-At trial, James argued that any alimony he paid should be based solely upon what his income was while the parties were living together, before the divorce was filed.
+At trial, James argued that any alimony he paid should be based solely on what his income was while the parties were living together before the divorce was filed.
 After all, alimony is based on the marital standard of living.
 And the marriage was effectively over with the filing of the court case.

 Pamela, of course, argued that she should share in her husband’s good fortune.
 If alimony was based solely on James’ pre-divorce income, there wouldn’t be enough money available to support her in the same lifestyle as during the marriage.
 After all, James’ income now had to stretch to support two households, not just one.

 The Judge ruled for Pamela.
 In doing so, he conceded that there was a certain attractive simplicity to James’ claim.
 Nevertheless, the judge pointed out that James’ financial success, after the divorce was started, was grounded in the assistance he received from his wife during the marriage.
 Her contribution of time and effort freed up James’ time to advance his career.
 Eventually, he reaped the benefits, with an increased income